wwivbbs/docs/Home.md

 # Welcome to the WWIV BBS Software wiki
 ***

-WWIV BBS SOFTWARE has a long [History](wwivhistory), this project is to give WWIV a strong future.
+WWIV BBS SOFTWARE has a long [history](wwivhistory), this project is to give WWIV a strong future.

 Were working hard to bring you the best bbs software we can.
 This wiki is to support the users of WWIV from install to customization.